sphinx-contrib/confluencebuilder/doc/features.rst

                                   extension will generate an ``objects.inv``
                                   inventory file which can be used by other documentation sets.
 At this time, only
-                                  document names and standard references are
+                                  document names and standard references have
-                                  supported.
-A generated inventory file is not published to a Confluence instance.
+                                  been tested.
+If a type of reference does not work or yields unexpected results, please
+                                  report the issue with an example.
 `sphinx.ext.jsmath`_              Unsupported.

                                   Confluence does not support the injection of